lightbend/config/README.md

         val bar = config.getInt("simple-lib.bar")
     }

-See the examples/ directory for a full compilable program.
+See the examples/ directory for a full compilable program using this pattern.

 ### Standard behavior